Changissnz/my_career/README.md

 issues such as supply-chain disruption have given me the backseat when it comes to being a cog in the information technology machine complex.

+There is something very awful about the nature of competition when some variables go downhill, metaphorically speaking.
+For example, some things do not get fully revealed, per se, until there is loss that is not able to be compensated.
+Or the path towards competition is very restrictive and already somewhat deterministic, so much that the first competition is being able to get to the real competition.
+What makes things worse is that some competitions end early, and the winners claim lifelong legitimacy and supremacy.

+I expect that since there are unscrupulous dealers of all sorts of goods, including information, that the business of information technology is susceptible to questionable tendencies.
+I stay tuned to these trends, and I do not mind.